 Late prenatal care is defined as care received at the 7th month of pregnancy or later.
-Among AI/ AN women in this service area, 12.6% are receiving late or no prenatal care compared with 8.6% of the general population.
+In the network of urban Indian health organizations, 8.2% of AI/AN women are receiving late or no prenatal care compared with 3.9% of the general population.

 Comprehensive prenatal care can promote healthy pregnancies.
 Women who receive early prenatal care can detect and manage preexisting conditions and receive health behavior advice, reducing the risk of adverse birth outcomes.
+13

 Figure 16.
-Smoking During Pregnancy, 1998-2002\
+Smoking During Pregnancy, 1998-2002